 - If you have a non-alcoholic vodka you love, you can definitely use it for this recipe.
 I personally find that I don’t need it.
 The spicy ginger is enough of a kick for me.

 I hope you love this virgin Moscow mule as much as I do, it really is one of the best mocktails!

 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below or leave me a comment if you REALLY love it!

 Like what you see?
 Stay in touch with me via Instagram, TikTok and Pinterest.
 I love connecting with you!

 - 6-8 Mint leaves

-- Sweetener of choice to taste
+- Sweetener of choice (optional)

 - Garnish with mint and additional lime wheels.